andre-st/goodreads-toolbox/dict/README.md

 ## File: ngram-en-sm.lst

-N=390, most frequent english trigrams tested against Harry Potter
-reviews: each led to 10-30 unique(!) hits, best first.
+N=390, most frequent english trigrams from `ngram-en-lg.lst` tested against Harry Potter reviews: I only saved trigrams which led to 10-30 unique(!) hits, best first.
 Appended most frequent english trigrams which are not already present in the Harry Potter set.
 Works better with a larger set of available reviews.
 Randomization yield no improvements (rather opposite).
-Consider searching with trigram combinations ("let ing") in order to get more unique results.;
-often as good as the whole `ngram-en-lg.lst`
+Seems often as good as the whole `ngram-en-lg.lst`.

 ## File: words-en-lg.lst